apostrophecms/docs/docs/reference/module-api/module-overview.md

 };
 ```

-If including a route option, use an object.
+If specifying any extra options for your route, use an object.
 See the [route options](#route-options) section for more.

 #### Naming routes